Dragonmystic707/exalted-reincarnated/docs/System/Character_Creation.md

 3. Choose Three [**<u>Intimacies</u>**](/System/Social/#intimacies), which
     represent your devotions or relations to ideas, people, or history.

-4.  **Distribute 26 dots to Attributes**.
-No single Attribute may be lower than 1, nor higher than 5.
+4. Set all Attributes to 1, then **distribute 17 additional dots to Attributes**.
+No single Attribute may be higher than 5.

-    *Suggested Method:* *
+    *Suggested Method:*
-    *Set all Attributes to 1.
     Assign each category (Mental, Social, Mental) to be your character’s Primary, Secondary, or Tertiary set.
 Then add: